betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 this in a large meeting, it can reduce the effective size limit by almost a factor of two.

+What happens if a meeting exceeds its size limit?
+In most case, attempts to join a meeting that is at its size capacity will be prevented.
+A key question is if and how the host may be notified of this.
+At present, this behavior is unclear.

 ### Supported devices

 * [A] = Audio-only telephone device using landline, cell or VoIP.